 - i.
-The owner or developer must notify the City of the installation schedule. \The City may reject any material which is defective or in generally poor condition. - ii.
+The owner or developer must notify the City of the installation schedule.
+The City may reject any material which is defective or in generally poor condition. - ii.
 Minor changes regarding plant materials per the approved and stamped landscape plan may be altered upon written notification to, and written sign-off by, the City Landscape Architect of species, size, change, and location.
 The proposed changes must be in the form of a marked-up or revised approved landscape plan.
-If only limited areas are impacted, the entire plan does not need to be submitted. - may be approved in writing by the City Landscape Architect when there is no reduction in the quality of plant materials, no significant change in size or location of plant material, the new plant material is compatible with the area and is the same general type (deciduous/evergreen), exhibiting same design characteristics (mature height, crown), as the material being replaced.
-If the applicant purchases and/or installs unapproved material, they do so at the risk that they may need to be removed if the change is not approved. - iv. -If these criteria are not fulfilled or changes from the approved plan are significant in terms of number of plantings changed or in planting layout-from approved plan, such that the provided plan is not predominately representative of the actual installed plantings, the landscape plan shall be revised and resubmitted for plan approval.a revised or as-built plan and an additional review fee will be required.
+If only limited areas are impacted, the entire plan does not need to be submitted. - iii.
+Minor changes due to seasonal planting problems and lack of plant availability may be approved in writing by the City Landscape Architect when there is no reduction in the quality of plant materials, no significant change in size or location of plant material, the new plant material is compatible with the area and is the same general type (deciduous/evergreen), exhibiting same design characteristics (mature height, crown), as the material being replaced.
+If the applicant purchases and/or installs unapproved material, they do so at the risk that they may need to be removed if the change is not approved. - iv.
+If these criteria are not fulfilled or changes from the approved plan are significant in terms of number of plantings changed or in planting layout, such that the provided plan is not predominately representative of the actual installed plantings, a revised or as-built plan and an additional review fee will be required.